 I say ‘new’ – I have compulsively journalled, if that’s a word, since I was small.
 I can’t help writing, and once I start an account of my day, it rolls into pages and pages.

-One of the only things I have ever truly regretted not buying was a box of diaries in an antique shop in Battlesbridge, covering one lady’s life from nine years old during the war to shortly before her death in 2009.
-I sat in the shop and read through them for a good three or four hours – it was incredible to see the minutiae of someone’s life – living history, though she probably didn’t think of it that way when she wrote them.
+One of the only things I have ever truly regretted not buying was a box of diaries in an antique shop in Battlesbridge.
+They covered one lady’s life from nine years old during the war to shortly before her death in 2009.
+I sat in the shop and read through them for a good three or four hours.
+It was incredible to see the minutiae of someone’s life – living history, though she probably didn’t think of it that way when she wrote them.

 Each day has five sections, for five consecutive years – I liked the idea of recording the latter half of my twenties, but of course, you could start one any time.